honzasvasek/free-butoh-teacher/README.md

 Be careful.
 This has been designed to be hypnotic.
 Only listen at a safe place.
 Google Milton Erickson, David Snyder before use

 score.yaml is the score I use at this moment for my own research.
 It is a body-only score.
 Maybe you could call it context-free butoh.
 I use it as one layer, sometimes with music, sometimes with any activity.
-It makes me move I have never moved before - "relax your left nippel" - see.
+It makes me move in ways I have never moved before - ;) - see.
 Artificial Teachers and body intelligence.
 Sensors in, Voice out...

 enjoy, copy, remix, share (atribute)